zavareh1/Detection_Estimation/README.md

 # An Adaptive (CFAR) Detection Algorithm

-This repository focuses on the implementation and analysis of an **adaptive detection algorithm** as presented in the paper [An Adaptive Detection Algorithm](https://ieeexplore.ieee.org/document/4104190).
+This repository focuses on the implementation and analysis of an **adaptive detection algorithm** as presented in the seminal paper [An Adaptive Detection Algorithm](https://ieeexplore.ieee.org/document/4104190).
 The repository is a work in progress, and we are continuously adding more simulations and analyses.

 ## Key Topics